eduardolat/pgbackweb/README.md

 - 🔔 **Webhooks**: Get notified when a backup finishes, failed, health check fails, or other events.
 - 🔒 **Security first**: PGP encryption to protect your sensitive information.
-- 🛡️ **Open-source trust**: Open-source code under MIT license, backed by the robust pg_dump tool.
+- 🛡️ **Open-source trust**: Open-source code under AGPL v3 license, backed by the robust pg_dump tool.
 - 🌚 **Dark mode**: Because we all love dark mode.